Markov kernels in Mathlib's probability library: Disintegration and conditional distributions

 \paragraph{From densities to disintegration}

-Using the fact that a standard Borel space embeds measurably into $\mathbb{R}$ (\leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/MeasureTheory/Constructions/Polish/EmbeddingReal.lean#L59}{embeddingReal}), we can reduce the proof of Theorem~\ref{thm:disintegration} to the case where $\mathcal{Z} = \mathbb{R}$: for a general standard Borel space, we map the kernel to one with values in $\mathbb{R}$, disintegrate it, and then pull back the conditional kernel to the original space.
-Thus from a finite kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y} \times \mathbb{R}$, we want to build a kernel $\eta : \mathcal{X} \times \mathcal{Y} \rightsquigarrow \mathbb{R}$ such that $\kappa = \kappa_{\mathrm{fst}} \otimes \eta$.
+Using the fact that a standard Borel space embeds measurably into $\mathbb{R}$ (\leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/MeasureTheory/Constructions/Polish/EmbeddingReal.lean#L63}{embeddingReal}), we can reduce the proof of Theorem~\ref{thm:disintegration} to the case where $\mathcal{Z} = \mathbb{R}$: for a general standard Borel space, we map the kernel to one with values in $\mathbb{R}$, disintegrate it, and then pull back the conditional kernel to the original space.
+Thus from a finite kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y} \times \mathbb{R}$, we want to build a kernel $\eta : \mathcal{X} \times \mathcal{Y} \rightsquigarrow \mathbb{R}$ such that $\kappa = \kappa_{\mathrm{fst}} \otimes_k \eta$.
 Since $\eta$ takes values in the measures on $\mathbb{R}$, we can build them from their cumulative distribution functions.
 A cumulative distribution function (CDF) is a nondecreasing right-continuous function $F : \mathbb{R} \to \mathbb{R}$ with limit 0 at $-\infty$ and limit 1 at $+\infty$, and characterizes a probability measure on $\mathbb{R}$.
-Nondecreasing right-continuous functions $\mathbb{R} \to \mathbb{R}$ are bundled in \mathlib{} in a type \lstinline|StieltjesFunction| and the corresponding measure can be obtained with \leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/MeasureTheory/Measure/Stieltjes.lean#L361}{StieltjesFunction.measure}.
+Nondecreasing right-continuous functions $\mathbb{R} \to \mathbb{R}$ are bundled in \mathlib{} in a type \lstinline|StieltjesFunction| and the corresponding measure can be obtained with \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/MeasureTheory/Measure/Stieltjes.lean#L528}{StieltjesFunction.measure}.